SAP/sap-btp-service-operator/README.md

   PASSWORD: ********
 ```

-Example of using both the pre-defined formats and customization of the Metadata section:
+###### Example of a binding with customized metadata and utilized existing formatting option for stringData

 `ServiceBinding`